MinaProtocol/mina/src/app/rosetta/README.md

     dockerfiles/stages/3-builder \
     dockerfiles/stages/4-production \
     | docker build -t mina-rosetta-ubuntu:v1.3.0 \
+        --build-arg "DUNE_PROFILE=mainnet"
         --build-arg "MINA_BRANCH=release/1.3.0" -
 ```

-This creates an image (mina-rosetta-ubuntu:v1.3.0) based on Ubuntu 20.04 and includes the most recent release of the mina daemon along with mina-archive and mina-rosetta.
+This creates an image (mina-rosetta-ubuntu:v1.3.0) based on Ubuntu
+20.04 and includes the most recent release of the mina daemon along
+with mina-archive and mina-rosetta.
+Note the `DUNE_PROFILE` argument,
+which should take a different value depending on which network you
+want to connect to.
+Complete list of predefined `dune` profiles can be
+found in `src/config` directory in the main repository.

 Alternatively, you could use the official image `minaprotocol/mina-rosetta-ubuntu:1.3.0beta1-087f715-stretch` which is built in exactly this way by buildkite CI/CD.